deltachat/chatmail/dovecot-build/README.md

 ### Adding the resulting OBS repository to Debian

+XXX suggested:
-XXX maybe better link to the deployment code adding the key (https://github.com/deltachat/chatmail/blob/main/cmdeploy/src/cmdeploy/__init__.py) and not spell out the download links here
+XXX - use the in-repo key for addition (if OBS key changes, we also need to update i in our repo anyway) XXX - also link to the deployment code adding the key (https://github.com/deltachat/chatmail/blob/main/cmdeploy/src/cmdeploy/__init__.py)

-XXX is there no standard "apt-add-repository" possible?
+XXX (question: what is missing/why is "apt-add-repository" not possible?)

 To add the OBS-managed signing key to your local install: